Nowhere Men: Arc 2

 In May 2014, a tweet by Image Comics confirmed the series was still being worked on.
 Nate Bellegarde attributed the delays in Nowhere Men to himself in a long Google document he posted on his Tumblr in July 2014.
 While it did not give a predicted date of publishing, it confirmed that the series was still being worked on.

 On November 2, 2015, Image Comics announced the return of Nowhere Men.
 David Taylor replaced Nate Bellegarde.
 Jordie Bellaire and Fonografiks continued working on the series alongside Stephenson.
 Emi Lenox provides small comics about the Nowhere Men character Monica Strange.

-Issue 7 was released on January 20, 2016, starting the second story arc which hasn't completed as of May 2021.
+Issue 7 was released on January 20, 2016, starting the second story arc which is incomplete as of May 2021.